freakdesign/shopifyFD/README.md

 Installation
 ------------

-To run the version shown here open the [install page](https://rawgithub.com/freakdesign/shopifyFD/master/installation.html) and drag the link into the browser bookmark bar.
+To run the version shown here either install the [Chrome Extension](http://bit.ly/_shopifyFD) or open the [install page](https://rawgithub.com/freakdesign/shopifyFD/master/installation.html) and drag the link into the browser bookmark bar.

 Notes
 ------------